 Campaign Funding Rules:

-- Contribution must be made from your own fund; funds must not be provided to you by another person or entity for the purpose of making this contribution.
+- Contributions must be made from your own fund; funds must not be provided to you by another person or entity for the purpose of making this contribution.

 - You must be at least eighteen years old.

 - You must be a U.S. citizen or lawfully admitted permanent resident (i.e., green card holder).

 - All donations greater than $25 will be reported to the NH Secretary of State.